svirom/local-business/wp-content/plugins/cf7-google-map/README.txt

   })(jQuery)
 </script>
 `
+If you are using the address mail tag in your mail notification, and want your users to modify the address displayed through your custom fields, then it is important that you fire a similar event as the one above on the map container.
+This will notify the plugin to update the complete address field which will be used to populate the mail tag,

+`
+$('p#line input, p#city input, p#pincode input').on('change', function(){
+  var event = $.Event("update.cf7-google-map", {
+      'address': {
+        'line': '', /*insert the first line here*/ 'city': '', /*insert the city here*/
+        'state': '',/*insert the state here*/
+        'country': ''/*insert the country here*/
+      },bubbles: true,cancelable: true});
+  /*NOTE: it is not important how many details you enter, only the values will be submitted in the same order.*/
+  $('.cf7-google-map-container').trigger(event);
+}
+`
 = 6.
 How can I customise the display of the address in the notification mail? =

 if you include the address mail tag [address-<your-field>] into the notification mail body, it will be by default displayed with each field on a new line.
 If you need to change this, hook the following filter,